adriano-fonseca/docker-app-from-base/README.md

-# Starting from a base image contruct an App Image
+# Constructing a system base image from a Java Application

-The image adrianofonseca/wildfly-app is basically the Wildfly server costumised with Postgres Driver Module and a Datasource AppDS that searchs for a Postgres Server named postgres running in the default port 5432.
+The image adrianofonseca/wildfly-app is basically the Wildfly server customized with Postgres Driver Module and a Datasource AppDS.
+This image to run requires a Postgres Server named postgres running in the default port 5432.

 The connection configuration in the container is as follows: